ananthdurai/schemata/README.md

 # Schemata

 Schemata is a schema modeling framework for decentralized domain-driven ownership of data.
-Schemata combine a set of standard metadata definitions for each schema & data field and a scoring algorithm to provide a feedback loop on how efficient the data modeling of your data warehouse is.
+Schemata combines a set of standard metadata definitions for each schema & data field and a scoring algorithm to provide a feedback loop on how efficient the data modeling of your data warehouse is.
 Schemata support ProtoBuf & Avro formats.